The Warwick Rowers project dates back to 2009, when our first calendar was launched.

 - to promote positive, inclusive and respectful attitudes towards people of all genders and sexualities through the content that we create

 - to fund the ongoing development of Sport Allies, a registered charity with a mission to promote sport, and particularly team sport, as an inclusive and supportive route to personal growth for everyone

-funded by a minimum of 20% of profits from all Warwick Rowers products.
-The organisation grew directly out of the success of the Warwick Rowers calendar, inspired by the public response to its “straight allies against homophobia” message.
-The role of Sport Allies is to promote sport, and especially team sport, as an inclusive and supportive route to personal growth for everyone.
+Sport Allies is an independent registered charity (Registered Charity No. 1169945) funded by net profits from sales of Warwick Rowers products.
+The organisation grew directly out of the success of the Warwick Rowers calendar, inspired by the public response to its straight allies against homophobia message.
+Sport Allies works to promote sport, and especially team sport, as an inclusive and supportive route to personal growth for everyone.
 We are particularly keen to promote team sport for people who are excluded on the grounds of gender or sexuality.
-You can read more about Sport Allies here
+You can read more about Sport Allies here.

-The Warwick Rowers Five Point Charter
+The Warwick Rowers Charter

 1. We aim to be a sustainable fundraising project through creating quality products that offer good value to our supporters.
 We always welcome feedback on how we can improve any aspect of what we offer.